Workforce Development Board

 Established pursuant to Public Law H.R.
 803 (113th): Workforce Innovation and Opportunity Act (WIOA) to amend the Workforce Investment Act of 1998 and to strengthen the United States workforce development system through innovation in, and alignment and improvement of, employment, training, and education programs in the United States, and to promote individual and national economic growth, and for other purposes.

-- public agencies: adult education/literacy, vocational rehabilitation, higher education, Wagner-Peyser, and economic development.
+- and public agencies (adult education/literacy, vocational rehabilitation, higher education, Wagner-Peyser, and economic development).

 Members are appointed by the County Board to three-year terms with no limit.

 The board meets 10 times per year.
 Additional meetings may be called upon the determination of the board.

 - Develop and submit to the Governor a comprehensive 4-year local plan which supports the regional and state plans.

 - Coordinate and align workforce programs to provide coordinated, complementary, and consistent services to job seekers and employers.